 Outbound То Port Purpose Forcepoint DLP Server, Protector, Web Content Gateway, Forcepoint Email Security 17500-17515 and 17700-17715 Range of ports for communication with Forcepoint agents and machines.
-The second range is used when Web Content Gateway and Forcepoint Email Security are both installed.
+The second range is used when Web Content Gateway and Forcepoint Email Security are both installed, for email DLP system health and log data.
 Forcepoint DLP Server 443 Used to communicate with Data Protection Service and Microsoft Information Protection.
 Forcepoint DLP Server 25 Used for outgoing emails from the DLP Manager to DLP administrators.